MirjamSchr/nmraspecds/docs/index.rst

 Related projects
 ================

-There is a number of related packages users of the nmraspecds package may well be interested in, as they have a similar scope, focussing on spectroscopy and reproducible research.
+There is a number of related packages users of the NMRAspecds package may well be interested in, as they have a similar scope, focussing on spectroscopy and reproducible research.

 * `ASpecD <https://docs.aspecd.de/>`_

   A Python framework for the analysis of spectroscopic data focussing on reproducibility and good scientific practice.
-The framework the nmraspecds package is based on, developed by T. Biskup.
+The framework the NMRAspecds package is based on, developed by T. Biskup.

 * `FitPy <https://docs.fitpy.de/>`_